runk/node-maxmind/README.md

 var location = maxmind.getLocationV6('2001:4860:0:1001::3004:ef68');
 ```

-All mathods works in the same way as for IPv4, the only difference is `V6` postfix in method names:
+All methods works in the same way as for IPv4, the only difference is `V6` postfix in method names:
 `getCountryV6`, `getLocationV6` and `getOrganizationV6`.

 You can initialize module with several databases at once, and proper db will be automatically selected
 for particular query.
-If any options given they apply for all databases you initialize.
+If any option is given it applies to all databases you initialize.

 ```javascript
 var maxmind = require('maxmind');